kubernetes-sigs/security-profiles-operator/installation-usage.md

   config.yaml: |
     enableUserWorkload: true
 ```

+Note that the above is not needed when deploying the Security Profiles Operator
+on OpenShift from the Red Hat catalog, in that case, the Security Profiles
+Operator should be auto-configured and Prometheus should be able to scrape
+metrics automatically.

 After that, the Security Profiles Operator can be deployed or updated, which
 will reconcile the `ServiceMonitor` into the cluster: